crystallabs/event_handler/README.md

 It supports:

 1. Defining events
-1. Emitting events
+1. Defining handlers that will run in response to events
-1. Adding and removing handlers for emitted events
+1. And, obviously, emitting / triggering those events

 Each handler can run synchronously or asynchronously, run one or more times, and be added at the beginning or end of queue, or into a specific position.

-It also supports subclassing events, sending events through Channels, and waiting for events.
+Subclassing events is also supported, as well as sending events through Channels and blocking/waiting for events.

 ## Installation